MicrosoftDocs/learn/learn-pr/wwl-azure/design-network-solutions/includes/5-design-for-application-delivery-services.md

 **Availability**.
 What is the service [SLA](https://azure.microsoft.com/support/legal/sla/)?

 **Cost**.
-See [Azure pricing](https://azure.microsoft.com/pricing/).
+Visit [Azure pricing](https://azure.microsoft.com/pricing/).
 In addition to the cost of the service itself, consider the operations cost for managing a solution built on that service.

 **Features and limits**.
 What are the overall limitations of each service?
-See [Service limits](/azure/azure-subscription-service-limits).
+Visit [Service limits](/azure/azure-subscription-service-limits).

 The following flowchart will help you to choose a load-balancing solution for your application.
 The flowchart guides you through a set of key decision criteria to reach a recommendation.